json-api/json-api/_format/1.1/index.md

 The value of the `include` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of relationship paths.
 A relationship path is a dot-separated (U+002E FULL-STOP, ".") list of [relationship][relationships] names.
-An empty value indicates that no related <span class="x x-first x-last">resources</span> should be returned.
+An empty value indicates that no related resources should be returned.

 If a server is unable to identify a relationship path or does not support inclusion of resources from a path, it **MUST** respond with 400 Bad Request.